Cleaning Guides

 Limescale builds on every surface it touches, such as inside pipes, kettles, boilers, and in and around taps, sinks, and bathtubs.
 Generally, wherever there is warm hard water, there is also limescale build-up.

-Limescale can reduce the efficiency of your home a great deal.
+The reason you have to clean it and not let it build up is that it can reduce the efficiency of your home a great deal.
 It reduces water flow in pipes and can eventually result in blockages and cracks.
 It prevents heat transfer in electronic appliances, such as kettles and boilers.
-The result is more extended use of appliances and higher utility bills, but unchanged or even lowered efficiency.
-Cleaning the taps of limescale regularly is crucial, so we’ve added it to the bathroom cleaning checklist.

 As far as your health goes, limescale is not harmful.
 However, it can make your skin dry.
 If you live in an area with very hard water, consider using a moisturising soap.
 If you are not sure whether you have medium or hard water, check this hard water map by Bristan where you will find information on every major city in the UK.